ledm/bgc-val-public/README.md

 Please note that:
-* The name of the function needs to match the region in your `runconfig.ini` file.
+* The name of the function needs to match the region in your configuration file file.
 * Note that xt,xz,xy,xx,xd should all be the same shape and size.
 * These cuts are applied to both the model and the data files.